ncsa/bhr-site/README.md

         'local_networks':               ['10.0.0.0/8'],
     }

-unauthenticated\_limited\_query enables the /bhr/query\_limited,
+unauthenticated\_limited\_query enables:
-/bhr/api/query\_limited, and /bhr/publist.csv endpoints.
+    * the /bhr/limited/query and /bhr/limited/list pages
+    * the /bhr/api/query\_limited api endpoint
+    * the /bhr/publist.csv feed.

 These do not require authentication but return a subset of the fields.

 And configure apache similar to examples/apache.conf